 - What is the acceptable level of change the stakeholders can tolerate in terms of cost and time, as well as in intangible factors?
 These intangible factors might include loss of business, the impact on reputation, personal interests and expectations, etc.

-- For “No Change Orders” projects you should, first of all, evaluate the potential impacts and risks to your organization, which can be negative or positive.
-A positive risk, for example, might be customer satisfaction if you are able to avoid any changes to the project, as well as a learning experience for your organization.
+- For “No Change Orders” projects, you should, first of all, evaluate the potential impacts and risks to your organization, which can be negative or positive.
+A positive risk, for example, might be customer satisfaction if you can avoid any changes to the project, as well as a learning experience for your organization.
 Secondly, you should have an honest discussion with the client to establish what a “change” means to both parties.
 In other words, an “acceptable change” for you, as the performing organization, might be any deviation from the scope initiated by the client.
 However, a client might consider a scope change to be acceptable if it generates a budget increase of 1-5% of the overall budget.
 In other words, the client might want you to absorb small changes within your budget, whereas your organization might find that unacceptable.

 Follow more of my articles on this web-page regarding changes and change management.

 Mr. Romero-Lozano studied civil engineering and construction management in California.
-He is a registered professional engineer (PE) in California, holds the title of Diplom Ingenieur in Germany, is a certified sustainability professional LEED AP) from the United States Green Building Council (USGBC), and holds several certifications, such as project management professional (PMP) from the project management institute (PMI.)
-He is highly experienced in project, construction and facilities management in the automotive, manufacturing, pharmaceuticals, infrastructure and civil engineering industries.
+He is a registered professional engineer (PE) in California, holds the title of Diplom Ingenieur in Germany, is certified sustainability professional LEED AP) from the United States Green Building Council (USGBC), and holds several certifications, such as project management professional (PMP) from the project management institute (PMI.)
+He is highly experienced in a project, construction, and facilities management in the automotive, manufacturing, pharmaceuticals, infrastructure, and civil engineering industries.

 In PMI’s Project Management Salary Survey – an industry study of 10 countries – it’s been predicted that there will be more than 41.5 million project management roles by the year 2020.
-China and India will lead this growth, generating approximately 8.1 million and 4 million project management roles respectively.
+China and India will lead this growth, generating approximately 8.1 million and 4 million project management roles, respectively.

 It’s a great time to be considering and preparing for a future career in project management.